Atomtronic superconducting quantum interference device in synthetic dimensions

-\textbf{Atomtronic SQUID in synthetic dimensions}: When both the atom tunneling in the two-well and optical transition in atom internal states are considered at the same time, a closed loop in the synthetic dimensions would be created as illustrated in Fig.~\ref{fig1} (d).
+When both the atom tunneling in the two-well and optical transition in atom internal states are considered at the same time, a closed loop in the synthetic dimensions would be created as illustrated in Fig.~\ref{fig1} (d).
 In this ring, there are four junctions all together, two junctions are in the position space and the other two are in the atom internal transition space.
 Hamiltonian of the ring in synthetic dimensions could be given by,

 where, $\hat{H}_{Js}$ is given in \eqref{eq:Ham-posi}, $\hat{H}_{\alpha}$ is given by \eqref{eq:Ham-opt} and $\hat{N}_{\alpha}=\sum_{s=g,e}\hat{n}_{\alpha s}$.

 Now, using the free evolution Hamiltonian $\hat{H}_{0}=\sum_{\alpha,s}(\mu_{\alpha}+\varepsilon_{s})\hat{n}_{\alpha s}$, one could transform the Eq.\eqref{eq:Ham} into its form of interaction picture,